"" Subclinical Hypothyroidism Symptoms, Causes, and Treatment 2023 - Health and Fitness Informatics

 According to another study (The BMJT) that pregnant women with a TSH value between 4.1 and 10 mIU/L who were consequently treated were less possible to have a miscarriage than their corresponding women who were not treated.

-Can Subclinical Hypothyroidism be prevented?
+Can Subclinical hypothyroidism be prevented?

 In most of cases, nothing is needed to prevent subclinical hypothyroidism or overt hypothyroidism.